musco-ai/musco-pytorch/README.md

 If you used our research, we kindly ask you to cite the corresponding [paper](https://arxiv.org/abs/1903.09973).

 ```
-@article{gusak2019one,
+@inproceedings{gusak2019automated,
-  title={MUSCO: Multi-Stage Compression of neural networks},
+  title={Automated Multi-Stage Compression of Neural Networks},
-  author={Gusak, Julia and Kholiavchenko, Maksym and Ponomarev, Evgeny and Markeeva, Larisa and Oseledets, Ivan and Cichocki, Andrzej},
+  author={Gusak, Julia and Kholiavchenko, Maksym and Ponomarev, Evgeny and Markeeva, Larisa and Blagoveschensky, Philip and Cichocki, Andrzej and Oseledets, Ivan},
-  journal={arXiv preprint arXiv:1903.09973},
+  booktitle={Proceedings of the IEEE International Conference on Computer Vision Workshops},
+  pages={0--0},
   year={2019}
 }
 ```